 Armed Conflicts have been present across the globe for ages.
 In contemporary world war zones are becoming increasingly complex and harder to approach.
 Numerous legal aspects and issues are enhancing the intricacy of the phenomena.
 International Humanitarian Law, also referred to as law of armed conflict, is a set of rules and principles that governs the norms in conflict affected areas and limits the negative influence of warfare.
 The international Humanitarian Law aims to ensure peace among people, attempting to contribute to the maintenance of order and promote humanity.

-This training program has been designed to provide a comprehensive understanding of complex legal issues that are affecting conflict zones, covering fundamental theoretical and practical knowledge essential for professionals, researchers and academics operating within the field.
+Workshop & Exposure on International Humanitarian Law in Vancouver, Canada has been designed to provide a comprehensive understanding of complex legal issues that are affecting conflict zones, covering fundamental theoretical and practical knowledge essential for professionals, researchers and academics operating within the field.
 Participants will analyze the importance, scale & the scope of IHL along with its protective principles, while examining the difference between international and non-international armed conflicts and learning about the law of occupation.

 The program is the best suite for: